Letter D – Glossary Of Grammatical Terms

 English Grammatical Terms

-- Dangling Modifier — A Dangling Modifier is a clause or phrase with has a different meaning than what was meant by the speaker or writer due to the fact that there are essential words missing — and there-fore, the meaning is “dangling”.
+- Dangling Modifier — A Dangling Modifier is a Clause or Phrase which has a different meaning than what was meant by the speaker or writer due to the fact that there are essential words missing — and there-fore, the meaning is “Dangling”.

-- Definite Article — The Definite Article is a type of Adjective which says specifically “which one”.
-The only Definite Article is: “The”.
+- Definite Article — The Definite Article is a type of Adjective which says specifically “Which One”.
+The only Definite Article is the word: “The”.

-- Dependent Clause — (Another name for a “Subordinate Clause”) — This is a clause which These are clauses which “depend” on the main clause to give the meaning, and then they add to that meaning – however, they can not act as a full clause on their own. (the clause above starting with “however” is an example of this.)
+- Dependent Clause — (Another name for a “Subordinate Clause”) — This is a Clause which “Depends” on the Main Clause to give the meaning, and then adds to that meaning — how-ever, it can not act as a full Clause on it’s own.
+(The Clause above starting with “how-ever” is an example of this.)

-- Determiner — A word (such as a pronoun, or article) with-in a noun phrase which functions to “determine”, identify, or distinguish the noun.
-They can express information such as: quantity, proximity, definiteness, and relationship.
+- Determiner — A word (such as a pronoun, or article) with-in a Noun-Phrase which functions to “Determine”, identify, or distinguish the Noun.
+It can express information such as: quantity, proximity, definiteness, and relationship.

 – (Back To Index) –